 What is a general meeting?

-Instead of holding a general meeting, shareholders may also make decisions by means of written resolution.
-For more information, read Company resolutions.
+As an alternative to holding a general meeting, shareholders may make decisions using written resolutions.

 What is an annual general meeting?

-- all public companies - they must call an AGM within 6 months following its accounting reference date
+all public companies - they must call an AGM within 6 months of the day following their accounting reference date

-- private companies which are traded companies (ie where shares with the right to vote at a general meeting are being traded on a UK regulated or an EU regulated market by or with the consent of the company) - they must call an AGM within 9 months following its accounting reference date
+private companies that are traded companies (ie where shares with the right to vote at a general meeting are being traded on a UK regulated market by or with the consent of the company) - they must call an AGM within 9 months of the day following their accounting reference date

 A general meeting can be called (ie initiated) either by the company directors or requested by the company shareholders.
 Different periods of notice are required depending on how a general meeting is being called, the type of company calling it, and whether or not the meeting is an AGM.

-Notice periods are often measured in 'clear days', meaning that, when calculating a specified notice period, the day of the meeting and the day that the notice is given, are excluded.
+Notice periods are often measured in 'clear days', meaning that, when calculating a specified notice period, the day of the meeting and the day that notice of the meeting is given are excluded.

-Where the directors receive such a valid request, they must call a general meeting within 21 days of receiving the request.
+When directors receive a valid request, they must call a general meeting within 21 days of receiving the request.
 The general meeting should be scheduled for a date no later than 28 days after the date of the notice calling the meeting.